-7 b) v) Information Technology
+7.d.viii) Information Technology

-As part of your demonstration of graduate skills you have to show reasonable evidence of having accessed online information sources and having used a spreadsheet and / or other software in preparing your Research Report.
+As part of your demonstration of graduate skills you have to show reasonable evidence of having accessed online information sources and having used a spreadsheet in preparing your Research Report.

 It is important that you consider how you will meet this requirement in your initial planning for your Research Report.
 Your choice of information sources may be influenced by this requirement and you should carefully consider the possible impact on your project objectives and research questions.